TomyDurazno/Linqpad-tools/README.md

 - MakeFunc / MakeAction (push Roslyn's type inference to the limit!)

+- TaskCounter (Measure time execution of a task)

 Experiment: folder with numerous examples of cool things you can do using C#